 I knew there is a lunch waiting for me in Dubňany where my father lives with his girlfriend.
 5 km from there at about noon I laid down under an oak tree near a railway and could not move further.
 The backpack felt heavy, it was hot, my shoulders and legs were aching.
 It took lot of strength to start walking again.
 How can I make 2000 km when I am not able to get to the nearest village?

 I clearly knew I had made a mistake.
 My food sack was 4 kilos while there were villages and restaurants all around me.
-When I finally made it to Dubňany I packed half of the food and sent it to Slovakia so it can wait for me there.
+When I finally made it to Dubňany I packed half of the food and sent it to Slovakia so it could wait for me there.
 I also got rid of other stuff reducing the baseweight of about 400 grams.

 After a lunch and a short nap I regained strength and started walking in the evening.
 My father was helping me with the backpack for a mile, then we hugged and wished good luck.
-Till the dark I made it near Rohatec, which is near the Morava river (170 m)- the second lowest point of my journey.
+Till the dark I made it near Rohatec, which is on the bank of Morava river (170 m) – the second lowest point of my journey.
 The night turned into mosquito inferno.
 I ended up sweating in my sleeping bag, my small mosquito net over the bag’s entry hole and my woodstove fan pumping some air into it.
 My sleep deficit rose to 15 hours over 3 days.

 Not allowed to see my work